 Special practices are needed to protect early education and school-age providers from contact with blood or other potentially infectious body fluids.
 Use this online module to learn how to comply with the requirements of the Occupational Safety and Health Administration (OSHA) to develop an exposure control plan, how to care for a human bite, prevent injuries from sharps, and the procedure for post-exposure treatment.
 This module includes OSHA's Bloodborne Exposure Control Plan you can use by filling in the blanks.
 PA child care staff may submit completed work for review for credit by scanning the pages and attaching them to an e-mail, sending them by fax or by surface mail to ECELS.
 Be sure to follow the instructions in the “Important Reminders” box next to the list of self-learning modules on this webpage.

 Outbreaks of influenza can be stopped by requiring that most child care workers and children who are over 6 months of age get flu vaccine.
-The CDC reported low influenza vaccination rates among child care workers in a national sample in 2010.
-Only 22% received the strongly recommended annual vaccine.
+The CDC reported low influenza vaccination rates among child care workers in a national sample.
 The most common reasons for not getting the vaccine were mistaken ideas.
 The respondents didn't understand that they needed to get the vaccine, that the vaccine does prevent or reduce the severity of the flu, and that the vaccine is safe.
 Those who got the vaccine had the facts and felt some external pressure to receive the vaccine.
 Strong promotion of flu vaccine is associated with significantly decreased rates of emergency department visits for flu-like symptoms.

 Pennsylvania regulations already require that children receive vaccines recommended by the Centers for Disease Control, Advisory Committee on Immunization Practices.
 All children over 6 months of age should receive flu vaccine.
 New York City, New Jersey and Connecticut are requiring that teachers/caregivers have influenza vaccinations too.
 Flu vaccine reduces the risk of severe flu for them, the children in their care and family members.
 Contact in child care is a well-known factor in the spread of influenza in the community.
 While the current flu vaccine is not perfect, it will reduce the risk.
 The flu season peaks in January-March.
 It’s not too late to get some protection from flu vaccine.